missyalienn/swift-deployOnDayOne/README.md

 Your mission, the one you've already chosen to accept by being here today, is as follows:

 Develop an application *with the person next to you* that runs in Xcode's simulator.
 Collaborate however you'd like: working on the same machine, each on your own, git, whatever!
 This appliation is meant to be a simple tic tac toe game.
-Working through this lab will require you to create a brand new Xcode project.
 No UI is provided for you so you will have to do some rough designs for yourself.
 Some important notes to consider are as follows:

 1)How would you faciliate a user playing against the computer vs playing with another user sharing the phone